 (1) The different types of decision-making processes, currently being utilized in the state/area, that identify highway traffic safety and injury control objectives and prioritize prevention programs that have the most impact on reducing death, injury and direct medical costs associated with motor vehicle crashes; and

 (2) Why linked data are needed to make these decision-making processes more effective and how the data will be incorporated.

-g.
-A brief description of each member of the CODES Board of Directors and the proposed arrangements describing the management and use of the linked data.
+f.
+A brief description of each data owner member of the CODES Board of Directors including the process that must be implemented to access the owner's data.

-3. The application shall include an appendix.
+2. The application shall include an appendix.
 A large appendix is strongly discouraged.
-Additional material should be included only if it is necessary to support information about data linkage, applications for linked data or institutionalization discussed in the application.
+Materials not listed below should be included only if it is necessary to support information about data linkage, applications for linked data or institutionalization discussed in the application.
 Do not send copies of brochures, documents, etc., developed as the result of a collaborative effort in the state/area.
 The appendix should include the following:

 (1) Why linked data are important to the agency.

 (2) The priority assigned by the agency to obtain linked data compared to other responsibilities.